Improved Convergence of Score-Based Diffusion Models via Prediction-Correction: Introduction

 Our analysis improves upon earlier bounds in Wasserstein distance \cite{kwo-fan-lee-2022} by removing both the need for $T_1\to\infty$ and an assumption on the score estimator (more precisely, on its one-sided Lipschitz constant, see the discussion after Theorem \ref{thm:main-thm-cts} for details).
 This comes at the cost of requiring a control on a loss function for the score estimate at time $T_1$, which is stronger than the usual $L^2$ loss.
 To address this issue, we exploit the fast convergence of the forward process to its stationary distribution in order to correct the score estimator, which in turn allows us to translate upper bounds for the $L^2$ loss into upper bounds for the stronger loss (Theorem \ref{thm:control-emgf}).
+Finally, when considering instead a stochastic reverse process (SDE), we show how the algorithm is compatible with the existing analyses for the convergence of the discretized reverse SDE in information-divergence metrics.
+This allows us to deduce convergence guarantees in total variation distance for a discretization of the algorithm.
+Consequently, we highlight some advantages over previous results that arise from the choice of a fixed perturbation time $T_1$, related again to the decreased computational cost in the training procedure and to the stability of the error bounds.

 \paragraph{Paper organization.} Section \ref{sec:related} discusses related works.
 Section \ref{sec:prelim} sets up the technical framework by recalling the formal description of SGMs.
-Section \ref{sec:main-results} presents our main contribution: after describing the algorithm, we state the convergence result.
-Section \ref{sec:proof-sketch} contains a sketch of the proofs, with the full arguments deferred to the supplementary material.
-Our convergence results are stated in continuous time, and Section \ref{sec:num-methods} contains a discussion about their discretization, which suggests an improved convergence also in discrete time.
+Section \ref{sec:main-results} presents our main contribution: after describing the algorithm, we state the convergence result in Wasserstein distance.
+Section \ref{sec:proof-sketch} contains a sketch of the proofs, with the full arguments deferred to the appendix.
+Our main convergence results in Section \ref{sec:main-results} are stated in continuous time and in Wasserstein distance.
+Then, Section \ref{sec:discretized-schemes} contains a discussion about discretizations of the algorithm, as well as a convergence result in total variation distance.
 Section \ref{sec:concl} concludes the paper with some final remarks.